krbarounis/Predicting_Gentrification/README.md

   - Dash
 - Heroku

-## Intro

-I'm originally from the Boston area, so I was naturally interested in exploring this data and testing my knowledge of the city.
-I also was inspired to undertake this project in order to build a model that could hypothetically be used by policy makers and politicians so that they could help minority groups that would be likely be displaced as a result of gentrification.

 ## Data

 Census tracts are not fixed over time.
 Boundaries are very often redrawn by politicians, which complicates looking at census data over time.
 As a result, I got my data from the Longitudinal Tract Data Base (http://www.s4.brown.edu/us2010/Researcher/Bridging.htm), a resource which provides census data estimates within 2010 tract boundaries for prior censuses (going back to 1970).
 To read about the interpolation method used by the team, click here: https://s4.ad.brown.edu/Projects/Diversity/Researcher/Logan%20etal_2014_PG.pdf.

 After getting access to the database, I filtered for Suffolk County, MA and cleaned out some of the census tracts that had populations of less than 500 people, as a lot of the fields were empty for those tracts.
-My final dataset had 191 census tracts and over 50 features, including racial, ethnic, income, housing, employment, and education information.
+My final dataset had 190 census tracts and over 50 features, including racial, ethnic, income, housing, employment, and education information.

+### EDA

 ## Clustering